willroberts/rogue-spear-2020/README.md

 1. Get some software which can mount BIN/CUE CDROM images, such as [WinCDEmu](https://github.com/sysprogs/WinCDEmu/releases).
 Mount the Rogue Spear **BIN file**.
 2. Copy the contents of the mounted disc to `C:\tmp`.
 If this is skipped, the installer will fail with an "insufficient memory" error.
 3. Modify `C:\tmp\Setup.exe` to use `Windows 98` compatibility mode, and run it. **Install the game to `C:\Rogue Spear`**.
 When prompted by the game, **do not** install DirectX.
 When setup completes, you can delete `C:\tmp`.
-4. Download the latest release of [`DDrawCompat`](https://github.com/narzoul/DDrawCompat/releases) and place `ddraw.dll` in `C:\Rogue Spear`.
+4. Download the latest release of [DDrawCompat](https://github.com/narzoul/DDrawCompat/releases) and place `ddraw.dll` in `C:\Rogue Spear`.
 This will patch DirectDraw (used by DirectX in-game) to work on modern systems.
 Version v0.5.1 has been tested and confirmed to work.
 5. Modify both `C:\Rogue Spear\RSConfig.exe` and `C:\Rogue Spear\RogueSpear.exe` to change compatibility settings:
    i.
 Run this program in compatibility mode for: Windows 98 / Windows Me ii.
 Reduced color mode: 16-bit (65536) color iii.
 Run this program as an administrator
 6. Run `C:\Rogue Spear\RSConfig.exe`.
 Select your GPU and default audio device, and click OK.
 7. Rogue Spear stores its configuration in the Windows registry, and a full configuration file is distributed in this repo.
-Download [`RogueSpearConfig.reg`](RogueSpearConfig.reg), and edit the config as desired.
+Download [RogueSpearConfig.reg](RogueSpearConfig.reg), and edit the config as desired.
 For example, you may want to change `VideoResolution` from the default (1600x900).
 If you did not install to `C:\Rogue Spear`, you will need to edit each path in this file.
 8. Right-click the config in Windows Explorer, and click `Merge` to apply the config.
 9. Run `C:\Rogue Spear\RogueSpear.exe` to start the game.
 The game disc will need to be "mounted" to play the game.